bruce-hill/tomo/docs/text.md

 Internally, Tomo text's implementation is based on [Raku/MoarVM's strings](https://docs.raku.org/language/unicode) and [Boehm et al's Cords](https://www.cs.tufts.edu/comp/150FP/archive/hans-boehm/ropes.pdf).
-Strings store their grapheme cluster count and either a compact array of 8-bit ASCII characters (for ASCII text), an array of 32-bit normal-form grapheme cluster values (see below), or a (roughly) balanced binary tree concatenation of two texts.
+Strings store their grapheme cluster count and either a compact list of 8-bit ASCII characters (for ASCII text), an list of 32-bit normal-form grapheme cluster values (see below), or a (roughly) balanced binary tree concatenation of two texts.
 The upside is that repeated concatenations are typically a constant-time operation, which will occasionally require a small rebalancing